sharpspoon/PuddleOS/README.md

    14. best dst id - The id of the best dst node.

 ## To-Do
-1. Add "Randomize Nodes" tick box.
-2. Modify `GET` method to get the clustering method.
+1. Modify `GET` method to get the clustering method.
 Not necessary until another method is implemented.
-3. Add randomize graph button.
+2. Add randomize graph button.
-4. Add "Link Data" page.
+3. Add "Link Data" page.
 JSON dump of the link data.
-5. Change logs and node data to new pages.
+4. Change logs and node data to new pages.
 This should reduce load times.

 ## Contact
 Robin Ward - rcw0024@auburn.edu